Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Introduction

-To close the gap between simulation and implementation, these works implement \acrshort{fl} in emulated network environments, which typically involves the full network stack, but lacks the physical \acrshort{ran} and/or the physical wireless channel.
-For example, testbeds like Colosseum provide platforms for large-scale experimental research on emulated \acrshort{ran} with real software-defined radios but emulated wireless channels~\cite{bonati_colosseum_2021}.
-In~\cite{rumesh_federated_2024}, the authors utilized this testbed to demonstrate a federated learning system over an \acrfull{oran} emulator.
-Additionally, in~\cite{nardini_scalable_2021}, the authors develop an 5G testbed capable of supporting hundreds of emulated \acrshort{ue}'s.
+To close the gap between simulation and implementation, FL is implemented in emulated network environments, which typically involves the full network stack, but lacks the physical RAN and/or the physical wireless channel.
+For example, testbeds like Colosseum provide platforms for large-scale experimental research on emulated RAN with real software-defined radios but emulated wireless channels~\cite{bonati_colosseum_2021}.
+In~\cite{rumesh_federated_2024}, the authors utilized this testbed to demonstrate a federated learning system over an ORAN emulator.
+Additionally, in~\cite{nardini_scalable_2021}, the authors develop a 5G testbed capable of supporting hundreds of emulated UEs.